Surname-Oriented Antique Bottle Collecting

 10) Ink and shoe polish manufacturers. (many types, sizes, designs of shoe dressing, stove blacking, ink, glue and related product bottles).

-13) Cosmetic manufacturers (cologne and perfume bottles, lotions, oils, salves, cold cream, makeup)
+13) Cosmetic manufacturers (cologne and perfume bottles, lotions, oils, salves, cold cream, makeup, aftershave).

 Probably the most common embossed names found on antique and vintage glass bottles would be SMITH, JONES, WILLIAMS, THOMAS, JOHNSON, BROWN, ADAMS, MILLER, and others of that genre.
 The less common the surname, the harder it may be to find unusual examples or variants of bottles.